maclandrol/rice_benin/viz/README.md

 ## Visualization repository

-This folder should contain the data-visualization you are submitting.
-If you are submitting data only, just let this folder empty.
+This folder should contain the data visualization you are submitting.
+If you are submitting data only, just let this folder empty. **We only accept visualization on data that we have already indexed with an unique DOI or you are submitting alongside with the data visualization**

-Visualisation can be interactive or static.
+Visualization can be interactive or static.

 ### Interactive dataviz